 Kicking People Off Your Wi-Fi on Router

-There are numerous users that are hacking into people’s Wi-Fi networks only by changing their identity and replacing it with another address by filtering it, which is known as Address filtering.
+There are numerous users that are access into people’s Wi-Fi networks only by changing their identity and replacing it with another address by filtering it, which is known as Address filtering.
 These users are not new to infiltrating your Network screen by creating a network without authorization.

-Hackers that can change their identity can even change their address which will eventually make them incognito.
+Other people that can change their identity can even change their address which will eventually make them incognito.
 This is why there are ISP server managers that will help you kick off unwanted users from your own router.

 Removing unwanted connections of unauthorized users are done by a few simple instructions that you can follow.
 Firstly, Log in to your Wi-Fi router configuration, A DHCP server is compulsory to be present in your network, so locate for ‘DHCP Settings’.